 Breaking down work into these smaller segments known as work packages, lets you assign work to multiple team members.
 This work can be done at the same time or sequentially.
 Following the steps and completing work by a set deadline lets teams work on various parts of the project.

-To go even further granular, work packages help with the development of the WBS.
+To go even more granular, work packages help with the development of the WBS.
 Project managers can keep the project consistent and make more effective assignments.
 They show whether the work leads to a milestone, identify risks and how to mitigate them, help with estimating costs and much more.

 Once you’ve figured that out, you’ll need to assign and monitor the work.
-ProjectManager is cloud-based software that does this in real time.
+ProjectManager is online software that does this in real time.
 The live dashboard provides instant status reports for a high-level view of the progress and performance of your project.
 Try ProjectManager today for free.

-What Is Included in a Work Package
+What Is Included in a Work Package?

 Work packages each have a small piece of the larger project management data associated with them:

-• A budget: A budget is necessary to show how much money is allocated to this particular package.
+- A budget: A budget is necessary to show how much money is allocated to this particular package.
 It’s also essential to track prices and ensure the project isn’t going over budget.

-• Deadlines: This gives project managers a schedule baseline to measure the progress of the work.
+- Deadlines: This gives project managers a schedule baseline to measure the progress of the work.

-• Risks: You must identify risks and create a mitigation plan.
+- Risks: You must identify risks and create a mitigation plan.
 You need to monitor progress, too, so issues can be identified and dealt with quickly.

-• Task priority: Your work breakdown structure will allow you to establish the level of priority of each task in your work packages.
+- Task priority: Your work breakdown structure will allow you to establish the level of priority of each task in your work packages.
 This WBS hierarchy lets teams know what must be done, and where they need to focus.
 Stakeholders don’t need to know details, but they also must be kept updated on the big picture.

 What are the Characteristics of a Work Package?